omotuno/nba_positions_clustering/README.md

 Visualizations and statistical comparisons are used to profile each cluster.
 The analysis shows traditional position labels like "point guard" no longer adequately describe a player's role and style.
 The clusters provide an improved categorization of playing style in the modern NBA.

 ##  Code
-The R code to perform the clustering analysis and generate visualizations is in Olusegun NBA Positions.html.
+The R code to perform the clustering analysis and generate visualizations is in Olusegun NBA Positions.rmd (a rstudio markdown file).
 It does the following:

 -- Loads and prepares the dataset